hackclub/hackclub/clubs/README.md

 Sometimes, an advisor might not have the time in their schedule to meet weekly.
 Ask if you can get a second advisor to meet on the weeks that your current one can't.

 Alternatively, you could find a public space to meet in and have your club meeting there.

+### What if people come and do non club related activities?